Michael Harris II Preview, Player Props: Braves vs. Cubs

-Michael Harris II -- with an on-base percentage of .262 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Chicago Cubs, with Justin Steele on the mound, on September 26 at 7:20 PM ET.
+Michael Harris II -- with an on-base percentage of .262 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the Chicago Cubs, with Jameson Taillon on the mound, on September 27 at 7:20 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Nationals.
+He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Cubs.

 Sportsbook Promo Codes